revisit i-D’s i-Conic mental health book safe and sound this mental health awareness week | read | i-D

 What followed was Safe and Sound, a book created both in memory of Charlie and in support of young people all over the world.
 Because being young is hard and being a human is hard and there are times when it can all just feel a bit, well, shit.

-So Tricia reached out to people with positive stories of coming through difficult times -- drugs, drink, anorexia, loneliness, depression or serious illness.
+So Tricia reached out to people with positive stories of coming through difficult times — drugs, drink, anorexia, loneliness, depression, or serious illness.
 As the diversity of feedback and contributions grew, so did the scope of the book.
 As Tricia says: "We have difficult moments many times in our own lives.
-So the aim of this book to inspire, even in a small way, with personal stories and creative images and help us realise we are not alone."
+So the aim of this book is to inspire, even in a small way, with personal stories and creative images and help us realize we are not alone."

 Regardless, it's always comforting to remember that we're all different and weird and imperfect and human, we all have ups and downs and ins and outs and enough loop-de-loops to rival Thorpe Park, we're all just making it up as we go along.
 And that sometimes, it's nicer to make things up together.

-So in the spirit of i-D, Mental Health Awareness Week, and just genuinely really wanting to get any resources to anyone who'll benefit from them in any way -- we're giving Safe and Sound away for free.
-Well, they actually cost 1p because the online store technology literally wouldn't let us put the price as £0.
-And there's also a postage cost, because y'know, Australia is far away.
+So in the spirit of i-D, Mental Health Awareness Week, and just genuinely really wanting to get any resources to anyone who'll benefit from them in any way — we're giving Safe and Sound away for free.
+Well, they actually cost 1 cent because the online store technology literally wouldn't let us put the price as $0.
+And there's also a postage cost, because, y'know, Australia is far away.

-But for 1p plus postage, the book is yours.
-And in the meantime, here are a few words of wisdom from the book and from our icons…
+But for 1 cent plus postage, the book is yours.
+And in the meantime, here are a few words of wisdom from the book and from our icons.

 1. Ryan McGinley